nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 // 0111110011101110
 ```

-The key to understanding the solution lies in the patterns described by the two binary numbers `0xAAAA` and `0x5555`. `0xAAAA` selects all the even bits of `n`, while `0x5555` selects all the odd bits of `n`.
-If we put the numbers side by side we should see that:
+The key to understanding the solution lies in the patterns described by the binary numbers `0xAAAA` and `0x5555`. `0xAAAA` selects all the even bits of `n`, while `0x5555` selects all the odd bits of `n`.
+If we put the numbers side by side, we should see that:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/pairwise.drawio.png)